kjayres/AMP-DFM/README.md

     --config configs/classifiers/cytotoxicity_xgboost.yaml
 ```

-For organism-specific antimicrobial activity classifiers, see `configs/classifiers/`.
+For organism-specific antimicrobial activity classifiers, we subset the activity dataset to assays tested against the organism of interest.
+Training proceeds in the same way.

-3. **Model Training**: A time-conditioned CNN was trained to estimate transition probabilities along a mixture path that evolves sequences from a uniform distribution towards data through single-position edits.
-Training minimises the generalised KL divergence between the teacher posterior and the model posterior which allows for novel peptide generation.
+3. **Model Training**: A time-conditioned CNN is trained to estimate transition probabilities along a mixture path that evolves sequences from a uniform distribution towards data through single-position edits.
+Training minimises the generalised KL divergence between the teacher posterior (the conditional distribution over single‑position edits given the current sequence and time) and the model’s predicted edit distribution, which allows for novel peptide generation.

 ```bash
 # Unconditional training